 Occasionally, a data destination will fail due to a glitch or a momentary outage in either ProntoForms or the external service the destination is linked to.
 Sometimes simply re-executing the failed execution (see below) will resolve the issue.

 The first and second attempts at re-execution occur after 30 minutes.
 The server will continue to retry in an "exponential back-off" process (increasingly longer intervals between attempts).
 This is done in order to avoid burdening a service with many retry transactions from the ProntoForms system.
-Subsequent retries occur after 1 hour, 10 hours, 2.8 days, etc. The retry process can be stopped by resolving the issue in the destination system, or by deleting the record in the ProntoForms system.
+Subsequent retries occur after 1 hour, 10 hours, 2.8 days, etc. The retry process can be stopped by resolving the issue in the destination system, selecting the "Cancel automatic retries" button on the form submission, or by deleting the record in the ProntoForms system.
 Just like with the initial execution attempt, each time a re-execution fails, an email notification is sent to the “Problem Contact Email” address for the team.

-A re-execution can be initiated manually through the ProntoForms web administration as well.
-This can be a useful after correcting configuration issues with data destination, to test if the changes are effective (or if it is simply inconvenient to wait until the next automatic execution attempt).
+A re-execution can be initiated manually through the ProntoForms web portal as well.
+This can be useful after correcting configuration issues with a data destination, to test if the changes are effective (or if it is simply inconvenient to wait until the next automatic execution attempt).

-Navigate to the desired data destination, and click the “Re-execute Failed Executions” button to re-process all failed data records associated with the data destination.
+Navigate to the desired data destination, and click the “Re-execute Failed Executions” button to re-process all failed form submissions associated with the data destination.

-It is also possible to re-execute the single failed step in an execution; click on the desired data record name, then mouse over the desired step.
+You can also re-execute the single failed step in an execution; click on the desired form submission name, then mouse over the desired step.
 A “re-execute” icon will appear to the right.